OscarBataille/Exim-SRS-poisoning/README.md

 The forwarder's server must accepts SRS addresses for inbound emails from an external IP.
 How to craft a poisoned SRS email?

-Issue: The Exim native implementation is weak and prone to bruteforce and replay attacks. https://www.exim.org/exim-html-current/doc/html/spec_html/ch-dkim_spf_srs_and_dmarc.html
+**Issue: The Exim native implementation is weak and prone to bruteforce and replay attacks.** Documentation: https://www.exim.org/exim-html-current/doc/html/spec_html/ch-dkim_spf_srs_and_dmarc.html

 Affected versions: 4.95 (experimental before) -> current (4.98.1 at the time of writing)